-recommendations this summer, with additional action likely in late 2022.
-FarmFirst continues to work on federal order modernization, alongside NMPF and the Midwest Dairy Coalition, to ensure that changes to the order system reflect shared benefits for dairy farmers and processors.
+A petition for a national hearing has been submitted to USDA.
+As the hearing process progresses, FarmFirst will continue to work alongside NMPF and the Midwest Dairy Coalition, to ensure that changes to the order system reflect shared benefits for dairy farmers and processors.